That Are Accessible to Everyone

 In 1998, the U.S. Congress established the Section 508 accessibility requirements of the Rehabilitation Act to ensure that all electronic and information technology that the federal government procures, uses, or develops must be accessible to people with disabilities.
 Since then, the Web Accessibility Initiative of the W3C Consortium further extended these web content accessibility guidelines (WCAG 1.0 and 2.0).

 Illumina is committed to helping clients make their e-learning applications accessible to people with disabilities, including blindness and low vision, deafness and hearing loss, and others.
-Illumina's experience with accessible applications includes a long history of developing e-learning solutions for U.S. federal government agencies – these include the Veterans Administration, Office of Head Start, Environmental Protection Agency, National Institutes of Health, and Housing and Urban Development, among others, as well as firms that serve the government.
+Illumina has over 10 years’ experience developing accessible applications including a long history of developing e-learning solutions for U.S. federal government agencies such as the U.S. Veterans Administration, Office of Head Start, Environmental Protection Agency, National Institutes of Health, Substance Abuse & Mental Health Services Administration, and Housing and Urban Development, among others, as well as firms that serve the government.

 Approaches to Accessibility

-At Illumina, we make sure to use e-learning software development tools that can build accessible applications, and we test our courseware with assistive devices such as the JAWS screen reader.
-We have engaged groups such as the National Center for Accessible Media at WGBH as well as the Accessibility Services Group at the Carroll Center for the Blind to evaluate and audit our applications.
+At Illumina, we make sure to use e-learning software development tools that can build accessible applications, and we test our courseware with assistive devices such as the JAWS and NVDA screen readers.
+We have engaged groups such as the National Center for Accessible Media at WGBH as well as the Accessibility Services Group at the Carroll Center for the Blind to provide third-party evaluations and audits of our applications.

 Developing fully accessible e-learning applications isn’t easy.
 It often needs to start at the beginning of a project, with the instructional designer consulting with the developer to explore how intricate interactivity can be made accessible or how a comparable accessible experience can be implemented for use with a screen reader.

-Contact Illumina to learn more about accessibility and Section 508 compliance and how it affects e-learning development.
+Contact Illumina to learn more about accessibility and Section 508 and WCAG compliance and how it affects e-learning development.
 For more information about the law, you also can visit www.section508.gov.